-I hereby certify that the Statement of Accounts presents a true and fair view of the financial position and the income and expenditure of the Council for the year ended 31 March 2019 and also that the Statement of Accounts complies with the requirements of the Accounts and Audit Regulations 2015.
+I hereby certify that the Statement of Accounts presents a true and fair view of the financial position and the income and expenditure of the Council for the year ended 31 March 2021.
+I can also confirm that the Statement of Accounts complies with the requirements of the Accounts and Audit Regulations 2015.

-Sarah Selvanathan

-Strategic Director & Deputy Chief Executive (S 151 Officer).
+Sarah Selvanathan Strategic Director & Deputy Chief Executive (S 151 Officer).
+Date Issued: 10 November 2021 (audited Version)

-29 July 2019 (audited version).